 This clause specifies how a UE can register to an ON-SNPN for provisioning the UE with SO-SNPN credentials and other information to enable SNPN access as defined in clause 5.30.2.10 of TS 23.501 [2].

-The Registration procedure for onboarding SNPN shall be supported as specified in clause 4.2.2.2.2 with the following changes to the steps in the call flow represented in Figure 4.2.2.2.2-1.
+The Registration procedure for Onboarding SNPN shall be supported as specified in clause 4.2.2.2.2 with the following changes to the steps in the call flow represented in Figure 4.2.2.2.2-1.

 Figure 4.2.2.2.4-1: UE Registration with ON-SNPN

 1. UE to NG-RAN: AN parameters shall include Onboarding indication if the UE is accessing 5GS for Onboarding.
-The registration type "SNPN Onboarding" indicates that the UE wants to perform SNPN Onboarding Registration (i.e. allows the UE to access an ON-SNPN for the purpose of provisioning the UE with SO-SNPN credentials).
+The Registration Type "SNPN Onboarding" indicates that the UE wants to perform SNPN Onboarding Registration (i.e. allows the UE to access an ON-SNPN for the purpose of provisioning the UE with SO-SNPN credentials).
 For SNPN Onboarding Registration, a SUCI generated from a SUPI derived from Default UE Credentials shall be included as described in clause 5.30.2.10.2.6 of TS 23.501 [2].

-If the UE has registered in the ON-SNPN for onboarding, it can perform a Mobility Registration Update, or a Periodic Registration Update as specified in clause 4.2.2.2.2.
+If the UE has registered in the ON-SNPN for onboarding, the UE can perform a Mobility Registration Update, or a Periodic Registration Update as specified in clause 4.2.2.2.2.
 If the onboarding registered UE wants to perform a Mobility Registration Update the AN parameters shall also include an Onboarding indication that the UE is registered for onboarding.

 NOTE: When the UE is performing Registration for Onboarding to an ON-SNPN, the UE does not include a Requested NSSAI as the UE is not pre-configured with a S-NSSAI for the purpose of UE onboarding in the ON-SNPN.